dotnet/csharpstandard/standard/types.md

 ### §Nullabilities-And-Null-States Nullabilities and null states

-A type can have one of three kinds of ***nullability***: “non-nullable”, “nullable,” or “oblivious,” and this is determined by the compiler using static flow analysis.
-For a reference type `T`, if the nullable annotation context (§Nullable-Annotation-Context) is enabled, `T` is non-nullable and `T?` is nullable.
-If the nullable annotation context is disabled, `T` is nullable and the `?` in `T?` is ignored.
-If analysis cannot determine the nullability, the nullability is oblivious.
+Every expression has one of three ***null state***s:

+- *maybe null*: The value of the expression may evaluate to null.
+- *maybe default*: The value of the expression may evaluate to the default value for that type.
+- *not null*: The value of the expression definitely won't evaluate to null.

+The null state of an expression is determined by the compiler using static flow analysis.

+The ***default null state*** of an expression is determined by its type:

+- The default null state of a nullable reference type is null.
+- The default null state of a non-nullable reference type is not null.
+- The default null state of a nullable oblivious reference type is not null.

 A warning might result if a variable of a non-nullable type has a potential `null` value assigned to it.
 However, oblivious and nullable variables can have `null` values freely assigned to them.

-Values of oblivious and non-nullable types can be dereferenced or assigned without generating a warning.
-Values of nullable types, however, are “null-yielding” and can cause warnings when dereferenced or assigned without proper null checking.

-Every expression has a ***null state*** that indicates whether that expression might potentially evaluate to `null`.
-The null state is either “not null,” “maybe null,” or “maybe default.”
-The null state is used to determine whether a warning should be given about null-unsafe conversions and dereferences.
-The ***default null state*** of a null-yielding variable is “maybe null” or “maybe default.”
-The default null state of a non-null-yielding variable is “not null.”
+> *Note*: Assigning a maybe null expression to a variable `v` of a non-nullable reference type sets the null state of `v` to maybe null. *end note*

 Nullability is determined, as follows:

 - A non-nullable value type `S` is always non-nullable
 - A nullable value type `S?` is always nullable
-- An unannotated reference type `C` in a disabled nullable annotation context is oblivious
+- A reference type `C` in a disabled nullable annotation context is oblivious
-- An unannotated reference type `C` in an enabled nullable annotation context is non-nullable
+- A reference type `C` in an enabled nullable annotation context is non-nullable
 - A nullable reference type `C?` is nullable; however, a warning shall be generated in a disabled nullable annotation context

 With a type parameter, any constraints are taken into account: